 My first impressions were all wrong as we reached the entrance of the cave.
 The mouth is populated with random speleothems in the ground and stalactites in the ceiling like a medieval vault.

 Plant life is also rich in this area due to the enormous natural light source.
-I stood in awe as the entryway of the cave towered over us like a giant welcoming us in his lair.
+I stood in awe as the entryway of the cave towered over us; like a giant welcoming us in his lair.

 There’s a black pit of endless darkness on the other side of the entrance.
 One of our guides told us that the black pit was actually a ravine that we have to climb down later on.
-Some tourists who visited this place turned their backs and cowered because of its sinister atmosphere.
+Some tourists who visited this place turned around and cowered because of its sinister atmosphere.
 Instead of being frightened from their stories, we just shook it off and enjoyed this unique adventure.
 We paused for a while and observed our guides lighting up our gaseras (lamp).

 As our guides finished lighting our lamps, we offered a prayer before moving on to the deeper levels of the cave.

-Through The Twilight Zone
+Through The Deep

 Sinter pools were also present in this cave and the water is really cold yet comforting to our tired feet.